kinghos/UniNotes/Part IA/Object-Oriented Programming/Lecture 1.md

 - Polymorphism

 #### Bytecode
 Java compiles to architecture agnostic machine code.
-This can then run on any device thr
+This can then run on any device through the JVM.
+- Bytecode is compiled so it is not easy to reverse engineer
+- The JVM ships with tons of libraries which make the bytecode small
+- The hardest part of the compile is done by the compiler, leaving the computer-readable bytecode to be translated by the JVM
+- However, there is still a performance hit compared to fully compiled native code.